Hypertoken/nospy/README.md

 Everytime you want to start the game, run the script instead of using steam directly.

+1.Start Windows PowerShell with the "Run as Administrator" option.
+2 .Enable running unsigned scripts by entering:
+    ```
+        set-executionpolicy remotesigned
+    ```

 ### Copy/Paste method ###
 1. Copy the contents of the PS1 file.
 2. Paste them into a text file.